Skip to main content

 Azure Queue Storage is a simple, cost-effective message queue service for asynchronous communication between application components.
 As part of Azure Storage, it provides reliable message storage with HTTP/HTTPS-based access.

 The service is ideal for simple producer-consumer scenarios without the complexity of a full-fledged message broker.
-For advanced scenarios (topics, subscriptions, dead letter queues), Azure Service Bus is recommended.
+For advanced scenarios such as topics, subscriptions, or dead letter queues, Azure Service Bus is recommended.

 Typical Use Cases